Alan Frank Beardon

-Alan Frank Beardon (April 16, 1940) is a British mathematician.
+Alan Frank Beardon (born April 16, 1940) is a British mathematician.

 Education and career

 Beardon obtained his doctorate at Imperial College London in 1964, supervised by Walter Hayman.
 In 1970 he was appointed as a lecturer in the Department of Pure Mathematics and Mathematical Statistics at the University of Cambridge, with promotions to readership and professorship until his retirement in 2007.
 He is an emeritus fellow of St. Catharine's College, Cambridge.